Rosa Parks is best known for her refusal to give up her bus seat to a White man, thus inspiring the Montgomery Bus Boycott in 1955.

 In a 2011 NPR interview, a 91-year-old Taylor recounted the assault:

 “After they messed over and did what they were going to do me, they say, ‘We’re going to take you back.
 We’re going to put you out.
 But if you tell it, we’re going to kill you,’ ” she told the outlet.

 When Parks went to Taylor’s home in Abbeville, Alabama, to learn more about the attack, she was forced out of the town by a sheriff who stalked around the Taylor’s cabin after the rape.

 But that didn’t stop Parks from seeking justice for her.
 She then founded the Alabama Committee for Equal Justice for Mrs. Recy Taylor, which denounced rapes of Black women by White men.

-Despite a confession from one of the rapists and the identification of the others involved, none of them were indicted.
+Despite a confession from one of the rapists and the identification of the others involved, none of them was indicted.